codesandbox/docs/packages/projects-docs/pages/learn/introduction/workspace.md

 You and other members can open a sandbox at the same time and see each other's cursor to work together.
-You can still invite other people who aren't members of the team to the sandbox or [live session](/learn/getting-started/collaborate-share).
+You can still invite other people who aren't members of the team to the sandbox or host a [live session](/learn/getting-started/collaborate-share).

 #### Collaborating on Repositories

-While Sandboxes are directly tied to a team, Repositories have the ability to exist in multiple workspaces at once.
+While Sandboxes are directly tied to a team, Repositories can exist in multiple workspaces at once.
 This means that users with write access to a repository may import it to their Personal Pro account while another team may import the same repository to work on it together.

-Collaboration on branches will be isolated to the users that are accessing the Repository on their team account, but they will be able to read all branches connected to the repository regardless of the workspace they are accessing it through.
+Collaboration on branches will be restricted to the users that are accessing the Repository on their team account, but they will be able to read all branches connected to the Repository regardless of the workspace they are accessing it through.